Blogging for Real Estate Agents

 If you are interested in content marketing and blogging, I recommend checking out the podcasts at:

-The following are some podcast episodes featuring Realtors talking about their blogging tips and tricks in our industry.
+The following are some podcast episodes featuring Realtors discussing their blogging tips and tricks in our industry.

-There is obviously an infinite number of tools and software related to building a website, including forms, WordPress plugins, hosting, IDX, page builders, and more.
+There are infinite tools and software related to building a website, including forms, WordPress plugins, hosting, IDX, page builders, and more.
 There are also countless website providers.

-Below are just a couple of handpicked tools I’ve used or use that can get the most out of your blogging efforts.
+Below are just a couple of handpicked tools I’ve used or used that can get the most out of your blogging efforts.

 $29+/mo.
 BrightLocal has a variety of marketing tools targeting local SEO for small business professionals.
 Their flagship product includes citation building, Google My Business audits, and reputation management.